Alcides Rodriguez, RMS Repair Technician

 My background as a repairman

-I don’t consider myself a master repairman nor have I done apprenticeships with anyone.
 I have learned to repair clarinets by tweaking and repairing my own instruments for many years.
 I have learned by studying and analyzing other people’s work, by researching about tools and processes, and by just doing the work hands on.

 I grew up in a small town in Venezuela and access to a repairman was non-existent.
 The closest repair shop was about 7 hours away by bus, and there was not a music store close by to order pads or repair parts.